 In the late 70’s a fresh wave of residents came along with the mining boom in Mt Carbine and with the lifestyle movements of that era.
 By the 80’s Julatten had transformed to a more gentrified landscape with many interesting and highly accomplished residents quietly enjoying their lifestyle properties.

 - President: Ms Gerda Domen

 - Vice-President: Mr Rupert Russell

 - Secretary: Mr John Brisbin

 2019 Annual General Meeting

-Will be held in Mount Molloy at the 11 April meeting.
+Was held in Mount Molloy at the 11 April meeting.

 Please consider joining the committee, and please make sure your membership details are up to date.

 POB 30, MT Molloy 4871 QLD